brentd09/ClassroomTools/README.md

-# RoomSetups
+# Tools
-This runs the scripts that sets up for my instructor PC environment
+This repo contains scripts that may be useful for trainers